kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 nitty-gritty.
 -->

-We propose a new field `.spec.schedulingPaused` to the Pod API.
-The field is defaulted to `false`.
+We propose a new field `.spec.schedulingGates` to the Pod API.
+The field is defaulted to nil.

-For Pods carrying `.spec.schedulingPaused=true`, they will be "parked" in scheduler's internal unschedulablePods pool, and only get tried when the field is set to `false`.
+For Pods carrying non-nil `.spec.schedulingGates`, they will be "parked" in scheduler's internal unschedulablePods pool, and only get tried when the field is mutated to nil.

-Practically, this field can be initialized to `true` by a MutatingWebhook, and be flipped to `false` by external integrators when certain criteria is met.
+Practically, this field can be initialized by a single client and(or) multiple mutating webhooks, and afterwards each gate entry can be removed by external integrators when certain criteria is met.

 ### User Stories (Optional)